silverbulletmd/silverbullet/website/Plugs/Development/Reference.md

 ${template.each(query[[ from p = tags["api/syscall"] where p.tag == "page" order by p.name ]], templates.pageItem)}

 ## Declaring your own syscall
 Any plug function can be exposed as a syscall by adding `syscall: yourplug.foo` to its manifest entry.
 Other plugs can then call it (via the `system` syscall or the function’s syscall name), and Space Lua code can call it as `yourplug.foo(...)`.
-See the [`syscall` hook](#syscall) above.
+See the [[#Syscalls]] above.

 ## Bundling assets
 The `assets:` manifest key bundles files into the plug binary.
 Read them at runtime with the [[API/asset|asset]] syscall: